Stencils

 Digital Images

-From top left. the original image of the juggler, through variations of a digital image.
+Top left. the original image of the juggler, then three variations of a digital image.
 Finally the painting, Showtime, in two stages.

 Having created a series of related images, I choose one to paint, and having made that choice I see it through to the end, even though changes inevitably occur during the course of painting (as shown in the above composite image).